-Two injured in homophobic stabbing outside London nightclub
+Two injured in homophobic stabbing outside London nightclub The Two Brewers

 Anyone with information can call police on 101 or tweet @MetCC and quote CAD 7198/13Aug, or to remain anonymous contact Crimestoppers on 0800 555 111 or online.

-A popular LGBT+ venue, the Two Brewers is a cabaret bar and dance club offering drag performances, karaoke and live screenings of popular TV show RuPaul’s Drag Race.
+A popular LGBT+ venue, The Two Brewers is a cabaret bar and dance club offering drag performances, karaoke and live screenings of popular TV show RuPaul’s Drag Race.

 On Sunday evening, the venue had been hosting a cabaret event as part of its Sunday Funday Cabaret.
 The line-up included performers Mary Mac, Gladys Duffy, Sandra, Marsha Mallow and DJ Demon.